What are damaged fingernails?

 Apply 2S Cream to the affected area.
 This cream, based on Sulphur and Salicylic Acid, is able to work on damaged nails by keeping fungal infections at bay and tidying up the lamellae, promoting normal nail regrowth.

-• Extreme manicures and pedicures to respect the cuticles that protect the nail
+- Extreme manicures and pedicures to respect the cuticles that protect the nail

-• Continuous nail reconstruction
+- Continuous nail reconstruction

-Nails are made up of keratin with sulphur bridges.
 There are scientific studies that do not link vitamin deficiencies to nails.
-It has been shown that vitamin-deficient individuals do not have brittle nails, but other health problems.
-Nor is there any correlation with calcium deficiency.
+It has been shown that subjects in vitamin deficiency do not have nail fragility but other health problems.
+Furthermore, there is no correlation with a calcium deficiency either.